 Soon afterwards Eric Ludendorff arrived.
 Ludendorff had been leader of the German Army at the end of the First World War.
 He had therefore found Hitler's claim that the war had not been lost by the army but by Jews, Socialists, Communists and the German government, attractive, and was a strong supporter of the Nazi Party.
 Ludendorff agreed to become head of the the German Army in Hitler's government.

-The next day Adolf Hitler, Eric Ludendorff, Hermann Goering and 3,000 armed supporters of the Nazi Party marched through Munich in an attempt to join up with Roehm's forces at the War Ministry.
+The next day Adolf Hitler, Hermann Kriebel, Eric Ludendorff, Julius Steicher, Hermann Goering, Max Scheubner-Richter, Wilhelm Brückner and 3,000 armed supporters of the Nazi Party marched through Munich in an attempt to join up with Roehm's forces at the War Ministry.
 At Odensplatz they found the road blocked by the Munich police.
-As they refused to stop, the police fired into the ground in front of the marchers.
-The stormtroopers returned the fire and during the next few minutes 21 people were killed and another hundred were wounded, included Goering.
+What happened next is in dispute.
+One observer said that Hitler fired the first shot with his revolver.
+Another witness said it was Steicher while others claimed the police fired into the ground in front of the marchers.

-When the firing started Adolf Hitler threw himself to the ground dislocating his shoulder.
-Hitler lost his nerve and ran to a nearby car.
+Hitler, who had dislocated his shoulder, lost his nerve and ran to a nearby car.
 Although the police were outnumbered, the Nazis followed their leader's example and ran away.
 Only Eric Ludendorff and his adjutant continued walking towards the police.
 Later Nazi historians were to claim that the reason Hitler left the scene so quickly was because he had to rush an injured young boy to the local hospital.